veikoon/MyMusicStatistics/README.md

 # Functional Overview
 The dataViz program allows to analyze music data by generating different graphs.

+To preview the program's results without running it, a pre-generated page has been prepared at this URL : http://dash.monnot.org/

 ### Dashboard information :
 #### Home
 Homepage of the generated website, the `Home` dashboard contains